adarshtodki/MoviesProtocols/README.md

 * This application included with search bar option which can be used to search for particular movie from the list.

 Technology Stack:-
-* This application is built on Xcode 9.4.1
+* This application is built on Xcode 9.4.1, Swift 4.1
 * Supports from iOS 10 and above
 * Supports in iPhone and iPad both in portrait and landscape mode
 * This application is designed in MVVM architecture